bminer/node-blade/README.md

 - **Compatibility** - The language syntax of Blade is very similar to Jade's.
 Jade is an awesome templating language, and if you are already familiar with it, getting started with Blade should take you very little time.
-- **In Blade, file includes happen dynamically at run-time, instead of at compile-time.**
+- **Smarter file includes**
-	This means that files compiled in Blade are generally smaller than Jade files when you are using file includes.
-In addition, if you re-use the same included file among multiple parent views, the included file does not need to be re-compiled.
-This can significantly decrease the size of client-side templates, and reduce the overall bandwidth required to transfer the templates over the Internet.
+	Files compiled in Blade can be much smaller than Jade files when you are using file includes because file includes happen at runtime instead of at compile-time.
+If you re-use the same included file among multiple views, the included file does not need to be reloaded.
-- **[Blocks](#blocks) in Blade are awesome.** We removed features from Jade like explicit template inheritance and static file includes and then added features like blocks and parameterized blocks.
+- **[Blocks](#blocks) in Blade are awesome.** We removed features from Jade like explicit template inheritance and then added features like blocks and parameterized blocks.
 	You might find our idea of a block to be similar to Jade's, but just wait until you realize how much more flexible they are!
 - **Just [Functions](#functions), not mixins or partials.** In Blade, there are no "mixins" or partial templates.
 There are only functions, and they work just like regular JavaScript functions that you've come to know and love.
-You can put your functions into separate files and include them into other templates, you can take advantage of the `arguments` Array-like Object, closures (not necessarily recommended), or whatever you want!
+You can put your functions into separate files and include them into other templates, you can take advantage of the `arguments` Array-like Object, or whatever you want!
-- **Load function output into a variable.** Blade has a built-in syntax for taking content rendered by a function and loading it into a variable within your view template.
-	Then, you can pass the rendered HTML content to another function, for example.
+- **Other cool features** For example, Blade provides a built-in syntax for taking content rendered by a function and loading it into a variable within your view template, allowing you to pass rendered HTML content to another function.
+This is just one of the many new features you can utilize when you make the switch to Blade.

 ```
 			Jade			vs.				Blade